DeepakUp9/System-Design-N/HLD/educative/#1SystemDesignInterviews/#2Key Concepts to Prepare for the System Design Interview.md

   - Reducing pure replication reliance

 #### Consensus
+One of our nodes is in Seattle, another is in Beijing, and another is in London.
+There is a system request at 7:05 a.m.
+Pacific Daylight Time.
+Given the travel time of data packets, can this be recorded and properly synchronized in the remote nodes, and can it be concurred?
+This is a simple problem of consensus—all the nodes need to agree, which will prevent faulty processes from running and ensure consistency and replication of data and processes across the system.

 Example scenario:
 - Nodes in Seattle, Beijing, London
 - Request at 7:05 a.m.
 PDT